 Registered Staff Hours

-In addition to being a first rate nursing home overall, this nursing home also performed well in the area of inspections, where it earned a grade of A+.
-Few facilities fared as well in this category.
-We weigh several aspects of a nursing home's inspection report in computing these inspection grades.
-One of those factors is deficiencies.
-You should keep in mind that the severity of deficiencies is usually more important than the quantity of deficiencies, as some deficiencies are quite insignificant.
-We were not able to track down deficiency data for this nursing home.
+In addition to receiving a great overall grade, this nursing home also received first-rate inspections in recent years.
+We gave them one of our best scores in that category, with an A+.
+We take several aspects of a facility's inspection report into consideration in determining our inspection grades.
+One critical factor is deficiencies.
+You should keep in mind that the severity of deficiencies is arguably more meaningful than the number of deficiencies, as some deficiencies can be relatively insignificant.
+We were not able to track down deficiency counts for this nursing home.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality